TanyaElizabeth13/Milestone-Project-2/docs/README.md

 As a first time user of the game, I want to be able to start the game easily.

-As a first time user of the game, I want to easily understand the rules and aims of the game.
+As a first time user of the game, I want to easily understand the aims of the game.

 As a first time user of the game, I want to be able to play the game bug free.

 As a first time user of the game, I want to be able to play the game on whatever screen size I may be on.

+As a first time user of the game, I want to learn about vegetables while having fun.

 **Returning users:**